 From the employee perspective, more accessible solutions like codeless automation can bridge the talent gap by giving business experts an easy-to-use tool to build automation flows.
-This frees time for rewarding higher value-creating tasks.
+This frees time for rewarding higher value tasks.

 From the strategic perspective, it helps businesses find more efficient ways to run their processes, and automate faster than competitors.

 In sum, logistics chains, in particular, would have the capabilities to: